QATPR/QATPR.github.io/WeeklyProgress.md

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesFaris/Fabrication%20Procedure%20Worksheet%20Wall%20Bracket.PNG" width ="300">

-We also made the .dxf file for the water jetting on Friday, the .dxf file is basically just the sketch of the path we want the machine to cut (purple line).
+We also made the .dxf file for the water jetting.
+The .dxf file is basically just the sketch of the path we want the machine to cut (purple line).

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/angletestplateDXF.PNG" width ="300">
 Faaris and Jeren started machining the 2 brackets.
 But since we only borrowed 1 milling machine, we had to share the machine.
 In the end we only managed to finish 1 bracket.